Let’s face it: driving qualified leads using pay per click (PPC) advertising is a great way to generate more leads.

 Imagine for a moment that your landing page doesn’t have an opt-in box and that all you do is send clicks from your Google Ads to that page.
 Are you going to expect any significant result with that ad extension?
 Of course not.

 What an email opt-in box is to a landing page, remarketing is to visitors.
-Remarketing is a marketing technique that lets you show ads to prospects, customers and people who have visited your web page before, but didn’t take further action.
-It’s an important to follow your AdWord campaign with a remarketing match type.
+Remarketing is a marketing technique that lets you show ads to prospects, customers, and people who have visited your web page before but didn’t take further action.
+It’s important to follow your Ads campaign with a remarketing match type.